By Dr. Ritu Krishnatreye, B.H.M.S.

 Dehydration is characterized by:

 Treatment for dehydration should begin as soon as you observe any of the above symptoms.
-In case of severe dehydration, hospitalization is required.
+In cases of severe dehydration, hospitalization is required.

 Besides drinking more water, there are a number of foods that are loaded with water.
 I will also mention other home remedies that can help to rehydrate the body.